tbdbatista/dev-utils/DockerReadme.md

 ### Managing networks

-docker network create [netwrok name] => create a new user-defined network in Docker
+docker network create [network name] => create a new user-defined network in Docker

 docker network ls => list all the networks in Docker

-docker network inspect [netwrok name] => inspect the details of a specific network in Docker
+docker network inspect [network name] => inspect the details of a specific network in Docker

-docker network rm [netwrok name] => used to remove a specific network in Docker
+docker network rm [network name] => used to remove a specific network in Docker

-docker network connect [netwrok name] [container name] => used to connect a container to a specific network
+docker network connect [network name] [container name] => used to connect a container to a specific network

-docker network disconnect [netwrok name] [container name] => used to disconnect a container from a specific network
+docker network disconnect [network name] [container name] => used to disconnect a container from a specific network

 docker network prune => remove all unused networks in Docker